Crime - Key Stage 3&4

 Explain how online piracy affects the TV and film industry.

 Evaluate the personal risks involved in accessing film and TV content illegally

 This lesson will support schools to meet the statutory requirements for the content identified in the ‘Internet safety and harms’ and ‘Online and media’ sections.

-We have worked with PSHE experts and the National Centre for Diversity to create this brand new lesson for KS4 students.
-The lesson uses our award winning and BAFTA nominated film, Life Sentence
+The Ben Kinsella Trust have worked with PSHE experts and the National Centre for Diversity to create this lesson for KS4 students.
+The lesson uses the award winning and BAFTA nominated film, Life Sentence.

 We know we can't tackle knife crime on our own.
 Watch our short new film to see how our free teaching resources can help you to tackle knife crime in your area

 This toolkit is designed for professionals to use with children and young people who are at risk of carrying or using a knife.
 It can be used by staff in Youth Offending Teams for young people on court orders or prevention programmes, and by youth workers, Early Help and other social care officers, teachers and school staff and staff in secure settings.
 It has been designed by BraveSpace, the youth justice consultancy, in partnership with young people and staff from Hackney, Hammersmith and Fulham and Lewisham; and with the graphic design skills of young people from Haringey and Islington engaging with Wipers Youth project.
 It has been delivered for the London Mayor’s Office for Policing and Crime, as part of the Mayor’s Knife Crime Strategy.

 This product is designed as a toolkit – a suite of intervention sessions from which professionals can select those which apply to the needs and circumstances of individual young people.
 All of the sessions can be adapted for use in one to one or group settings, as applicable.
 Text which is italicised forms advice for staff on delivery of the session.
 The toolkit also references a number of videos which can be used to enhance learning.